HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 > 놀고 있을때 중앙 site에 작업 요청함. 만약에 유저가 워크스테이션에서 작업 시작하면 하던 일을 중단 하고 작업 rescheduling을 요청 함.

 #### Inter-site Protocol

+The internal structure of the sites is typically invisible to Globus.
+So this is known as transparency and transparency essentially means invisibility.
+So Globus does not necessarily need to know about what Condor does inside the Wisconsin site or what MIT's intra-site protocol does inside the MIT site.

+> inter-site protocol은 intra-site protocol에서 하는 걸 알 필요 없음

+So ***Globus protocol is responsible for external allocation.*** It is responsible for the scheduling to the extent that it talks with the schedulers at the individual sites, but Globus doesn't necessarily do much of scheduling it self.

+#### Globus

+- Globus Alliance involves universities, national US research labs, and some companies
+- Standardized several things, especially software tools
+- Separately, but related: Open Grid Forum
+- Globus Alliance has developed the Globus Toolkit which is one of the standard way to run the inter-site protocol

+#### Globus toolkit

+- Open source
+- Consist of several components
+  - GridFTP : Wide area transfer of bulk data
+  - GRAM5(Grid Resource Allocation Manager): submit, locate, cancel, and manage jobs
+    - Not a scheduler***(It is a job allocator and manager but it is not a scheduler)***
+    - Globus communicates with the schedulers in intra-site protocol like HTCondor or Portable Batch System(PBS)
+  - RLS(Replica Location Service): Naming service that translates from a file/dir name to a target location(or another file/dir name)
+  - Libriaries like XIO to provide a standard API for all Grid IO functionalities
+  - Grid Security Infrastructure

+#### Security Issues

+Security is important in grids. because grids are essentially federated. ***There is no central authority that manages and owns the entire grid***

+> federate : 연합하다.

+- Important in Grids because they are federated, i.e., not single entity controls the entire infrastructure

+- Single sign-on: collective job set should require once-only user authentication
+- Mapping to local security mechanisms: some sites use Kerberos, other using Unix
+- Delegation: credentials to accesses resource inherited by subcomputations, e.g., job 0 to job 1
+- Community authorization: e.g., third-party authentication
+- These are also important in clouds, but less so because clouds are typically run under a central control
+- In clouds the focus is on failures, scale, on-demand nature

+#### Summary

+There is an open question out there which is whether grids and in general high performance computing are in fact, converging towards clouds computing and toward data intensive computing and this is an open question

+There is a lot of commonalities among these two different areas but they tend to be disjoint areas in terms of what the software and the standards that they develop as well as the conferences where research get published

+So one of the things that i would encourage you to do is compare the architecture of Globus with the architecture of Openstack.
+OpenStack is one of these cloud computing open source platforms that has emerged so that you can draw your virtualized cloud computing platform

+- Grid computing focuses on computation-intensive computing(HPC)
+- Though often federated, architecture and key concept have a lot in common with that of clouds
+- Are Grids/HPC converging towards clouds?
+  - e.g., Compare OpenStack and Globus